 - fast heartbeat

-- Necrotizing fasciitis of the perineum.
-A rare but serious bacterial infection that causes damage to the tissue under the skin (necrotizing fasciitis) in the area between and around the anus and genitals (perineum).
-Necrotizing fasciitis of the perineum has happened in women and men who take Farxiga.
+- A rare but serious bacterial infection that causes damage to the tissue under the skin (necrotizing fasciitis) in the area between and around the anus and genitals (perineum).
+Necrotizing fasciitis of the perineum has happened in women and men with diabetes mellitus who take Farxiga.
 Necrotizing fasciitis of the perineum may lead to hospitalization, may require multiple surgeries, and may lead to death.
 Seek medical attention immediately if you have fever or you are feeling very weak, tired, or uncomfortable (malaise) and you develop any of the following symptoms in the area between and around the anus and genitals:

 - pain or tenderness